wazuh/wazuh-documentation/source/installation-guide/index.rst

 The following components are installed:

-- :ref:`Elasticsearch <wazuh_indexer_installation>`                 It is a highly scalable, full-text search and analytics engine.
-This central component can be installed as a single-node or multi-node cluster depending on the environment needs.
-Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
+- :ref:`Elasticsearch <wazuh_indexer_installation>`: A highly scalable, full-text search and analytics engine.

-- :ref:`Wazuh server <wazuh_server_installation>`                   It is in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.
-It is also used to manage the agents' configuration and monitor their status remotely.
-This component includes the Wazuh manager and Filebeat.
+- :ref:`Wazuh server <wazuh_server_installation>`: It is in charge of analyzing the data received from the Wazuh agents and triggering alerts when threats or anomalies are detected.

-- :ref:`Kibana <wazuh_dashboard_installation>`                      It is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
-It includes out-of-the-box dashboards for security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, and cloud infrastructure monitoring events.
-Kibana also helps organizations with regulatory compliance such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards.
+- :ref:`Kibana <wazuh_dashboard_installation>`: A flexible and intuitive web interface for mining, analyzing, and visualizing data.

 Wazuh offers the following options: